 A tip, be sure to start with a great centerpiece, like the Colorado Piedmontese Lamb from Marconda's Meats or a tasty Harris Ranch roast from Huntington Meats.
 Follow up with seasonal veggies from Farm Fresh Produce or Farm Boy Produce and your meal is sure to be a hit.

 Is this your first time preparing Easter dinner?
-If you need inspiration visit https://www.youtube.com/watch?v=g7XBTZiSd4M& for a delicious Lamb with Yogurt and Mint recipe, or check out these Easter Recipes at Sur La Table.
+If you need inspiration learn how to make this delicious Lamb with Yogurt and Mint recipe here, or check out these Easter Recipes at Sur La Table.
 Or pick up a copy of the L.A.’s Original Farmers Market Cookbook, for more meal ideas.

 The one problem with gifting the hand-crafted chocolates from Littlejohn’s?
 Once your loved ones have tasted these adorable treats, they won’t want to share.
 The candy artisans at Littlejohn’s are hard at work creating chocolate bunnies, chocolate Easter egg shells and butter cream eggs, which are sure to delight any chocoholics on your Easter party list.